Laser therapy is sometimes used to treat eye melanoma, especially when surgery or radiation are not possible.

 This is the most common type of laser treatment for eye melanoma.
 It uses infrared light to heat and kill the tumor.
-It works well for small choroidal melanomas because the melanin pigment in these cells absorbs the light energy from the laser.

 As with radiation therapy, the main concern with laser therapy is damage to parts of the eye that could result in loss of vision.
 The risk depends on the size and location of the tumor.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Finger PT.
 Chapter 116: Intraocular melanoma.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.

 Grisanti S, Tura A. Uveal Melanoma.
 In Scott JF, Gerstenblith MR, eds.
 Noncutaneous Melanoma [Internet].
 Brisbane (AU): Codon Publications; 2018 Mar.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK506988/ doi: 10.15586/codon.noncutaneousmelanoma.2018.

 Karcioglu ZA, Haik BG.
 Chapter 67: Eye, orbit, and adnexal structures.
 In: Niederhuber JE, Armitage JO, Dorshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 5th ed.
 Philadelphia, Pa.
 Elsevier: 2014.